SoftwareQuTech/qoala-mlir/docs/functionize.md

 ### MLIR operations "closure"

-The funcitonization process shown in the `qoala-compiler-specs` describes how to form a group of operations that will be placed in an isolated function within the same translation unit.
+The functionization process shown in the `qoala-compiler-specs` describes how to form a group of operations that will be placed in an isolated function within the same translation unit.
 When moving these operations to it own function declaration, we treat this group of operations as an _"operations closure"_ due to its similarities with the concept of [function closure](https://en.wikipedia.org/wiki/Closure_(computer_programming)).